-"We learn so much from you, mom.
-Who are the church mothers?" asks Christina.
-St. Mary is, of course, the first "mother" of the Orthodox Church.
+St Mary is, of course, the first "mother" of the Orthodox Church.
 Her intercession is in countless hymns and prayers in which Orthodox Christians sing Mary's praises and appeal to her maternal love for help and protection.
-When we look at the life of the Theotokos, she fulfilled all the roles without being ordained and is considered the greatest of all saints.
-We are all called to be God-bearers like her at whatever stage we are in life.

-Mother of God "Our'mothers," except for St. Mary Helena, often do not appear in the liturgical prayers of the Divine Liturgy.
-Yet Orthodoxy has thousands of 'mothers.'
-The Acts of the Apostles and the Epistles tell much of women's activities and leadership in the early They served as founders of church. churches, deaconesses, apostles, teachers, preachers, and prophets.
-Thus, our church commemorates, among others, St. Hermione, healer and prophet; Saints Thekla, Apphia, Iounia, Priscilla, Mariamne, and Photini; and St. Phoebe, who was the first deaconess," says Mrs. George.
+When we look at the life of Theotokos, she fulfilled all the roles without being ordained and is considered as the greatest among all saints.
+We are all called to be like her in whatever stage we are in life.
+"Other women do not appear often in our liturgical prayers and songs but know that there are thousands of women saints!
+The Acts of the Apostles and the Epistles shows us that women were leaders in the early church.
+They served as founders of churches, deaconesses, apostles, teachers, preachers and prophets.
+Our church also remembers many like St. Mary Magdalene, St. Yulithi, St. Macrina (the elder sister of Basil and St. Gregory of Nyssa), St Hermione, St. Thekla, St. Photini, and St. Phoebe who was the first deaconess." says Mrs. George.